coalp/Structural-Resolution-in-Prolog/README.md

-# Structural Resolution in Prolog
+# Structural Resolution in Prolo
 This repository hosts an implementation of structural resolution written in Prolog in the form of a meta-interpreter.
 A report about this implementation is [here](http://www.macs.hw.ac.uk/~yl55/CoALP_Report_Dec16.pdf), which presents comparative study of search strategies for term-matching and unification based resolution in Prolog.

 ### Understanding Files in This Repository